blamattina/coffeelint-no-focused-jasmine-specs/README.md

 fears confirmed: **You commited an fdescribe block!**  You remove it to uncover 30 spec failures.

 That would never happen to you right?
-Of course not, this isn't you're first rodeo.
+Of course not, this isn't your first rodeo.
 You're using coffeelint-no-focused-jasmine-specs.

 ## Installation